lisaoude/gifinder-pwa/README.md

 "type":                // the type of image (mostly all GIFs) "id":                  // unique ID of the GIF
-"url":                 // URL of the GIF, on Giphy.com "slug":                // GIfs unique slug (used in the url) "bitly_gif_url":       // short URL, linking to Giphy.com "bitly_url":           // short URL, linking to Giphy.com "embed_url":           // embed URL
+"url":                 // URL of the GIF, on Giphy.com "slug":                // GIFs unique slug (used in the url) "bitly_gif_url":       // short URL, linking to Giphy.com "bitly_url":           // short URL, linking to Giphy.com "embed_url":           // embed URL
-"username":            // username of who posted the GIF "source":              // original source of the GIF "title":               // GIFs title
+"username":            // username of who posted the GIF "source":              // original source of the GIF "title":               // GIF's title
 "rating":              // GIFs MPAA-style rating, such as Y, G, PG, PG-13 and R "content_url":         // content URL, currently unused by Giphy "source_tld":          // top level domain of the original source